What can we expect from Liz Truss on foreign policy? | Kim Sengupta

 At the Bastille Day celebration at the French ambassador’s home in London, which took place during the Tory leadership election, and which the foreign secretary missed, a northern European diplomat was heard wondering “when the ham and cheese lady” was coming.

 Truss laid out her broader vision of Britain in the world in a speech at Chatham House in London last year.
-She spoke of the need for a “confident, outward-looking, patriotic and positive” country which rather than being “racked with shame” about its colonial past “ should be proud again of what we are and what we stand for”.
+She spoke of the need for a “confident, outward-looking, patriotic and positive” country that rather than being “racked with shame” about its colonial past “should be proud again of what we are and what we stand for”.

 The declaration was portrayed as Truss attempting to channel her inner Margaret Thatcher.
 Since then, the former Lib Dem activist, who had decried Thatcherism in her young days, has taken to emulating Thatcher imagery, ranging from posing on a tank to displaying a penchant for pussy-bow blouses.